NBDelpino1/Mongoose-Cheerio/README.md

-# Mongoose-Cheerio

-# Week 18 Homework Assignment - All the News That's Fit to Scrape

 ### Overview

 In this assignment, you'll create a web app that lets users leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.